 - You can start-over if you make a mistake.
 Place a new order and then have the billing contact authorize us to apply his/her prior payment to it.
 We reserve the right to charge an administrative fee to cover our time.

 We do not routinely challenge our clients regarding their identifies, ages and locations.
-However, if you cause us concern, we have the right and obligation to request IDs, proof that the person presented as the guardian of a minor is in fact so, etc. If your payment is not reversible, we will need to confirm the ID of the billing contact in order to make a refund unless he or she has provided us a password at time of ordering.
+However, if you cause us concern, we have the right and obligation to request IDs, proof that the person presented as the guardian of a minor is in fact so, and to charge you for our time to do so.
+If your payment is not reversible, we will need to confirm the ID of the billing contact in order to make a refund unless he or she has provided us a password at time of ordering.
 PayPal and credit/debit card transactions are almost always reversible so ID is usually not required.

-Again, planning is the key to maintaining complete anonymity so for best results, please discuss your situation with us prior to ordering.
+Again, planning is the key to maintaining complete anonymity so it is in your best interest to discuss your situation with us prior to ordering.